Mobile Phone Use While Driving

 Can I use my phone to play music in the car?

-Yes, but you cannot press a button on your phone while driving, so no skipping tracks unless you are able to do so with your cars inbuilt system.
+Yes, you can use your phone for music in the car!
+Remember, you cannot press any buttons on your phone while driving – so no skipping tracks unless you are able to do so with your car’s inbuilt system.
 Music streaming apps can be used provided you activate and program them when you are parked.
-Remember glancing at your phone is very distracting, driving at 30mph your car will travel 100ft in 2.3 seconds.
-As the Pink Kittens video shows you can miss a lot when distracted.

 The law also includes a proviso for emergencies: you are allowed to make 999 or 112 calls on a hand-held device while driving, but only if it is unsafe or impractical to stop.